This issue can occur if either of the following is true:

 To verify that the content is compatible with your Xbox 360 console, follow these steps:

-If the files are compatible with your Xbox 360 console but do not play, connect your device to different USB port on your Xbox 360 console.
+If the files are compatible with your Xbox 360 console but don’t play, connect your device to a different USB port on your Xbox 360 console.

-Some devices do not play when connected to the console.
+Some devices don’t play when connected to the console.
 If none of the above steps resolve your issue, try another device.

-To listen to unprotected AAC files from an iPod music player or other device, follow these steps:
+To listen to unprotected advanced audio coding (AAC) files from an iPod music player or other device, follow these steps:

-From Xbox Home, select apps and then Search Apps.
+From Xbox Home, select apps, and then select Search Apps.